tomasvold/ImperialToMetric/README.md

 # ImperialToMetric
-Android mobile app to convert Imperial to Metric.
+Android mobile app to convert Imperial units to Metric.

 Built in Android Studio with Kotlin.

 # Installation
-Download the Toms Imperial to Metric Converter.apk installation file and run the file on your phone
+Download the Toms Imperial to Metric converter.apk installation file and run the file on your phone